mickfuzz/dyne_docs/src/terminal/docs/17-exit-status.md

 It may happen that an invoked command takes a long time to complete.
-If that command is needed to generate or modify information which is required by your subsequent commands, then you should check that the time-demanding command you\'ve started has not been unexpectedly terminated its execution.
+If that command is needed to generate or modify information which is required by your subsequent commands, then you should check that the time-demanding command you've started has not been unexpectedly terminated its execution.
 This is different from checking that the command correctly terminated (exit status 0).
 That command may encounter an error condition and decide to terminate with a non-zero